Bern Johnson

 Scientist, Public Health

-Rye helps ELAW partners around the world understand the impacts of toxic substances, especially plastic pollution, on public health.
-Rye earned a doctorate in Environmental Health from the Boston University School of Public Health, and has held teaching positions at Northeastern University, Boston University, the Brown University School of Public Health, and Dickinson College, where they served as Chair of the Environmental Studies Department.
-Rye has consulted with NGOs and European government agencies to better regulate toxic substances, including polyfluoroalkyl substances (PFAS), flame retardants, and other ubiquitous toxic chemicals.
-In 2019-20, Rye was based in Dhaka, Bangladesh, helping NGOs address environmental health problems, conducting environmental monitoring of PFAS in Bangladesh’s waterways, and traveling thousands of kilometers across India by bicycle.
+Rye joined ELAW in 2022 to help ELAW partners around the world understand the impacts of toxic substances, including plastic pollution, air pollution, and pesticides on public health.
+They earned a doctorate in environmental public health from the Boston University School of Public Health.
+Rye taught at Northeastern University, Boston University, the Brown University School of Public Health, and Dickinson College, where they served as Chair of the Environmental Studies Department.
+Rye has consulted with NGOs and European government agencies to improve toxic substance regulations.
+They enjoy bike touring and are an experienced astronomer who runs a small bookstore and community gathering place with their partner.

 Dr. Meche Lu